 - A driver does need to be designated for the ride home.

 A microdiscectomy is recommended for stenosis caused by a herniated disc.
 However, if the stenosis is caused by another health issue/condition like bone spurs developed from arthritis, then a laminectomy could be the best approach.
 Laminectomies are usually performed on individuals in their 50s or 60s.
-While micro discectomies vary when it comes to age but are usually performed on younger individuals.
+While micro discectomies vary when it comes to age and are usually performed on younger individuals.

 At home, post-op rules need to be followed no matter what surgery for sciatica was performed.
-The incision area needs to stay clean and no lifting of heavy objects, bending and sitting for extended times.
+The incision area needs to stay clean and no lifting of heavy objects, bending, and sitting for extended times.
 Surgery for sciatica is considered safe with complications being uncommon.
 All operations come with risks.
 These include nerve damage, blood clots, and infection.

 The provider needs to know about unusual symptoms after the procedure.
 This could be fever, excess drainage, or pain around the incision area.
 Pain meds could be prescribed to ease the post-surgery pain, and chiropractic along with physical therapy could be implemented to speed recovery.
 Individuals are typically cleared to return to work two to four weeks after the procedure.
 It could be six to eight weeks if their job/occupation is physically demanding and strenuous.